 Managing Addison’s Disease: Hormone Replacement Therapy and Medications

-Living with Addison’s disease can present various challenges, but with proper treatment, those challenges can be managed effectively.
-This rare condition occurs when your adrenal glands don’t produce enough hormones, specifically cortisol and aldosterone.
-These hormones are vital for regulating your body’s response to stress, maintaining blood pressure, and managing metabolism.
+Living with Addison’s disease can present various challenges, but with proper treatment, you can manage these challenges effectively.
+Addison’s disease occurs when your adrenal glands fail to produce enough hormones, specifically cortisol and aldosterone.

 Hormone Replacement Therapy (HRT)